This tiny EV is now on sale in the US for less than $14,000

 Daily energy & climate — solar, EVs, oil, the policy fights and tech bets shaping the transition.
 Free.

-- Fiat launched the 2026 Topolino in the US at $13,995 (plus a $990 destination fee), available in limited quantities through select dealers in standard and Dolcevita (roll-up soft-top) trims
+- Fiat launched the Topolino EV in the US at a starting price of $13,995 (plus a $990 destination fee), available in limited quantities through select dealers as a 2026 model

-- The Topolino measures 8'3" long and runs on a 5.4 kWh lithium-ion battery with an 8 hp motor, delivering up to 46 miles per charge and recharging in about four hours on a 240V outlet
+- Powered by a 5.4 kWh battery and an 8 hp electric motor, the Topolino delivers up to 46 miles of range and recharges fully in about four hours on a 240V outlet

-- Fiat brand CEO Olivier Francois called the Topolino "a new chapter for the brand in the US," with parent company Stellantis confirming the US launch in December
+- Fiat brand CEO Olivier Francois called the Topolino "a new chapter for the brand in the US," with parent Stellantis confirming the US launch in December after the model's European release